mkdocs/mkdocs/docs/index.md

 ## Deploying

 The documentation site that you just built only uses static files so you'll be able to host it from pretty much anywhere.
-[GitHub project pages] and [Amazon S3] may be good hosting options, depending upon your needs.
-Upload the contents of the entire `site` directory to wherever you're hosting your website from and you're done.
+Simply upload the contents of the entire `site` directory to wherever you're hosting your website from and you're done.
 For specific instructions on a number of common hosts, see the [Deploying your Docs][deploy] page.